UdityaRaj11/uditya-powiler/README.md

 **Powiler** is a Visual Studio Code extension designed to help you track, visualize, optimize, and annotate functions with their energy consumption.
 Enhance your development workflow by integrating energy consumption analysis directly into your code editor.

+- **Note: Python is required for this extension to function properly.**

 ## Features

 - **Annotate Functions**: Automatically add annotations to your functions indicating their energy consumption.